 1. What was the most helpful information you learned from reading Your Money Counts (or listening to the Your Money Counts audio book), and what two practical principles from the book can you apply now?

 2. What does this verse communicate about the importance of having your house in order?

 3. What do you hope to accomplish by taking this study?

 4. Based on this passage, do you think God’s financial principles will differ from how most people handle money?
 What do you think would be the greatest difference?

-Assemble your important documents for "The Document Organizer”
+Assemble your important documents for "The Document Organiser”

 After you download the worksheet, make sure you save the worksheet to your computer or device before entering data.

-The purpose of the Document Organizer is to gather and organize all your important papers in one place.
+The purpose of the Document Organiser is to gather and organise all your important papers in one place.
 At this time, please assemble all your important documents.
 If you discover you are missing any, try to obtain them promptly.
 It is important to have these files and document organized so they can be easily retrieved.

 5. What did you learn by gathering your documents?

 Read or listen to the Getting Started Notes.